Tailor Global Search to Your Experience Builder Site

 - If you’re asked for a URL, enter capricorncafe or another URL that’s not used for an existing site in your org.

 Take a quick look around.
 This is Experience Workspaces, where you have easy access to the Experience Builder and Dashboards, which we visit later.

 Make Global Search Even More Global

-If your search results are limited to Articles and Discussions, you might be using an older component for search results, called Search Results.
+If your search results are limited to Articles and Discussions, you might be using an older component, called Search Results.
 It’s fine if you want to stick with that, but there are a few reasons to switch to the newer component, called Global Search Results.
 With it, you can:

-- Make almost any object from your Salesforce org searchable in the community, including custom objects.
+- Make almost any object from your Salesforce org searchable in the site, including custom objects.
 You can even get results from external sources like Wikipedia.
-(We talk more about external sources in the next unit.)
+We talk more about external sources in the next unit.